Solutions for Different Facade Types

 Raintight: Prevents moisture from entering the building envelope from the outside.
-From a building height of 100m, the facade joints should be resistant to driving rain of up to 600 Pa.
+For many buildings, the facade joints should be resistant to driving rain of up to 600 Pa.

-Open vapour barrier: In order to seal the outside of facades, there is the requirement that for weather protection joints do not have to be rain tight, but must be open to diffusion.
-This property is because water vapour accumulating within the building must be able to escape to the outside.
+Vapour permeable weather tight barrier: In order to seal the outside of facades, weather protection joints do not have to be just rain tight, but must also be open to vapour diffusion in order to allow the escape of any entrapped moisture to the outside.

 Thermal insulation: The insulation of a new or refurbished building is not only about whether the external or internal shell is insulated, as all construction joints must be treated to avoid thermal bridges.

 Acoustic insulation: Acoustic insulation is crucial for the comfort of building users and their quality of life.
 Joints contribute to reducing the transmission of noise between different premises or between the outside and inside of a building, in particular airborne sound (such as music, traffic, rail, planes, etc.).